Regulations of the D10 Drift Battle of Poland 2023 competition.

 - A person entering the competition registrar (competitor) confirms that he has read the above regulations and accepts them, and agrees to the publication of his personal data, such as: Name, Surname.

 - The competitor declares that he agrees to the placing of photos and film materials containing his image recorded during the competition and events related to participation in them.
-In addition, the competitor agrees to post and publish his image on internet profiles promoting the D10 Drift Battle competition from Poland, Facebook profile, Google documents, YouTube and others, and in the media for the purpose of information and promotion of the competition.
+In addition, the competitor agrees to post and publish his image on internet profiles promoting the D10 Drift Battle of Poland competition, Facebook profile, Google documents, YouTube and others, and in the media for the purpose of information and promotion of the competition.

 Act on Copyright and Related Rights – Articles 81 and 83